TronFortyTwo/Tux-in-Space/type.typ

 Artificial object
-The product of an intentional human manufacture, often are build whit metals NULL
+The product of an intentional human manufacture, often buildt whit metals NULL

 Asteroid